Holy Week & Easter

 Holy Week, from Palm Sunday to the Easter Vigil, is the heart of the Christian year.
 It is the public presentation, through Holy Scripture, music and preaching, of those mighty acts whereby God in Christ has reconciled the world to himself.
 These events—the last supper; Jesus’ arrest, trial and passion; his death and burial; and his resurrection on the third day—make up what is called the paschal mystery.
 The word paschal means Passover, and here refers not only to the exodus of God’s people Israel from bondage in Egypt, but also to the Lord’s Passover from death to life and, moreover, to the deliverance of believers from the deadly bondage of sin into freedom and eternal life.
 Christ our Passover is sacrificed for us.

 Saint Thomas Church freely offers Holy Week and Easter liturgies to all who desire to take part.
 In addition to said liturgies, there is at least one choral service per day during Holy Week.
 You may read more about these services below on this page and see additional details on the website calendar.
-Whether you are a life-long parishioner, new to Saint Thomas, new to Christianity, or drawn to the Church for reasons that you may not entirely understand, you are most welcome to enter our doors and join us in worship of the Risen Christ.
+You are most welcome to enter our doors and join us in worship of the Risen Christ.

 All baptized Christians are invited to make their Holy Communion at Saint Thomas.
 Holy Communion is available at every service during Holy Week except Tenebrae on Holy Wednesday, the Three Hours Devotion on Good Friday, and Evensong on Palm Sunday and Easter Day.
 If you are not baptized and would like to be, we can help you with that!
 Please make yourself known to us by introducing yourself to one of the priests or by sending us an email.